joetanx/mslab/secops-notes.md

 #### 1.4.1.
 Security Information and Events Management (SIEM)

-SIEM platforms collect, analyze, and correlate security event data from various sources to detect potential threats.
-They offer real-time monitoring, forensic analysis, and alerting based on predefined rules and machine learning models.
+SIEM platform is the Central Intelligence Hub that collects, analyzes, and correlates security event data from various sources to detect potential threats.
+It serves as the foundation for visibility and incident detection.
+It provides real-time monitoring, forensic analysis, and alerting based on predefined rules and machine learning models.

 #### 1.4.2.
 Security Orchestration, Automation and Response (SOAR)

-SOAR solutions integrate with multiple security tools to streamline incident response, automate workflows, and enhance collaboration among security teams.
-They reduce response time by automating tasks such as threat containment and remediation.
+SOAR integrates with various security tools to automate repetitive security tasks or orchestrate incident response actions such as threat containment and remediation  across different tools.
+Its augments the security operations team performance by reducing response time and improving efficiency.

 #### 1.4.3.
 Threat Intelligence Platform (TIP)

+TIP enhances detection

+TIP integrates with SIEM and SOAR to provide contextual insights on emerging threats, helping security teams prioritize incidents based on real-world intelligence.

-TIPs aggregate, analyze, and distribute threat intelligence feeds from various sources to help organizations proactively identify and mitigate threats.
-They enable security teams to assess risks and improve defenses based on real-world threat data.
+It enhances detection and helps organizations proactively identify and mitigate threats.

 #### 1.4.4.
 Intrustion Detection and Prevention Systems (IDPS)